-Nebraska's quarterly spending plan submission first provides updates on current implementation activities for the conditionally approved spend plan initiatives, per conditional approval letters received from CMS on January 31, 2022; May 2, 2022; and August 23, 2022.
-This submission also includes updates to the Appendix B narrative and updates to Appendix C to reflect the removal of the unapproved 1115 IMD spend plan activity.
-Nebraska anxiously awaits official approval of the two pending spending plan initiatives submitted in the last quarterly update on July 15, 2022.
+Nebraska's quarterly spending plan submission first provides updates on current implementation activities for the conditionally approved spend plan initiatives, per conditional approval letters received from CMS on January 31, 2022; May 2, 2022; August 23, 2022; January 18, 2023; and April 10, 2023.
+This submission includes one new spend plan initiative and a significant revision to another spend plan initiative, both submitted for CMS consideration of approval.